rajaramgautam/zillow_project/Readme.md

 - To know the county and state of the properties that had transaction in 2017.

 # Executive Summary
-After modeling the zillow data using five features (bathrooms, bedrooms, total living area, lot size, pools and garage area), the Polynomial Model with degree 2 produced the best results with RMSE values of 212731, 215129 and 216497 for train, test and train_validate dataset.
-It is improvement by 12.5% over the baseline model (when comparing training data set).
-It was 11.02 % for train_validate data set and 11.59% for test dataset.
-Therefore, these models do show that they could be used to produce a prediction for home values; however, the error is still high at over $215,129 RSME.
+After modeling the zillow data using five features (bathrooms, bedrooms, total living area, lot size, pools and garage area), the Polynomial Model with degree 2 produced the best results with RMSE values of 208506, 211676 and 213560 for train, test and validate dataset.
+It is improvement by 14.3% over the baseline model (when comparing training data set).
+It was improved by 13.21 % for validate datadet.
+Therefore, these models do show that they could be used to produce a prediction for home values; however, the error is still high at over $211,676 RSME.
 I would recommed further cleaning data for a reliable predictor for tax value in order to use this model.

 # Deliverables